selfbus/software-arm-lib/doc/KNX TP1 Bus implementation.md

  - a group address found in the address table
  - broadcast address (0.0.0)

-- If the received frame is not correct (parity/checksum,length...error) a NACK should be sent to remote device ???Dest  addr could be wrong???.
+- If the received frame is not correct (parity/checksum,length...error) a NACK should be sent
-- If frame is correct but the device is busy (e.g. input queue full,...) a BUSY should be sent to remote device
+- If frame is correct but the device is busy (e.g. input queue full,...) a BUSY should be sent
 - If frame is correct an ACK should be sent

 **We send no acknowledge when we did receive an incorrect frame or correct frame which was not for us**